ponylang/pony-tutorial/content/appendices/error-messages.md

 ## A note on compiler versions

-The error messages shown in this section are from ponyc 0.2.1-1063-g6ae110f [release], the current head of the master branch at the time this is written.
+The error messages shown in this section are from ponyc 0.2.1-1063-g6ae110f [release], the current head of the main branch at the time this is written.
 The messages from other versions of the compiler may be different, to a greater or lesser degree.